compmonk/Data-Collection-and-Web-Scraping/README.md

 # Data-Collection-and-Web-Scraping

+## Overview
 A Study Session on Data Collection and Web Scraping

-## Overview

 ## Learning Objectives

+* Use Beautiful Soup to parse HTML.
+* Scrape websites using Beautiful Soup.
+* Automate scraping using Splinter
+* Collect and organize scraped data in a Pandas Data Frame

 ## 0. Prework